-I shared an Organization Development Case Study and outcomes to the Organization Development Network of Western New York.
+I shared an Organization Development Case Study and outcomes with the Organization Development Network of Western New York.

 Organization Development + Executive Team Development Process, What I learned:

-- The longer the time-span of the work, the process has to be simpler and easier for people to implement.
+- The longer the time span of the work, the process has to be more straightforward and more accessible for people to implement.

 - There are many competing solutions.